peter-gergely-horvath/dyna4jdbc/README.md

 7. `FOO\tBAR::` ==> Error condition detected by the driver, error INCONSISTENT_HEADER_SPECIFICATION is emitted.
 8. `FOO::\tBAR:` ==> Error condition detected by the driver, error INCONSISTENT_HEADER_SPECIFICATION is emitted.

+Check the samples on details regarding how to generate output properly.

 ## Samples